ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 ### "Extras" Identification

 This section allows you to add up to 3 identifications to a catalog record at once and to include up to 6 Identifying Agents for each Identification.
-The fields are the same as those discussed in ["Extras Identification"](#Identification).
+The fields are the same as those discussed in [Identification](#Identification).

 ## Everything below this line needs updating
 <hr/>